brymer-meneses/Subaybay/docs/src/maintenance/modifying-email-template.md

 :::

-Now, breaking this down, the code emphasized above can be looked at in 3 parts.
+Now, breaking this down, the code emphasized above can be divided into 3 parts.

 A. Here, we use the `render` function from the `svelte-email` library.
 This converts the svelte component into native HTML elements.